Global Leaders React to U.S. Strikes on Iranian Nuclear Facilities

 Iraq

-Iraq warned on Sunday that the US attacks on its neighbour Iran threaten peace and stability in the Middle East.
+Iraq warned that the US attacks on its neighbor Iran threaten peace and stability in the Middle East.

 Iraq "expresses its deep concern and strong condemnation of the targeting of nuclear facilities" in Iran, government spokesperson Basim Alawadi said.
 "This military escalation constitutes a grave threat to peace and security in the Middle East and poses serious risks to regional stability," he added.